Musicals101.com

 - Musical Stages (Random House, New York.
 1975), p.
 77.

 Cole Porter and Coward became friends, maintaining a mutual admiration society to the end of their lives.
-Coward even wrote a loving parody of Porter's classic "Let's Do It" and performed it in his nightclub act.
+Coward even wrote and performed a loving parody of Porter's classic "Let's Do It."
 When pressed by friends to "come out" in the aftermath of Stonewall, Coward refused, saying, "There are still a few old ladies in Worthing who don't know."
-An Edwardian at heart, Coward expressed his attitude about homophobia and personal discretion in his private writings –
+An Edwardian at heart, Coward expressed his attitude about homophobia and personal discretion privately in his diary –

 Any sexual activities when over-advertised are tasteless, and for as long as these barbarous laws exist it should be remembered that homosexuality is a penal offense and should be considered as such socially, although not morally.
 This places on the natural homo a burden of responsibility to himself, his friends and society which he is too prone to forget.